yext/react-site-search-starter/README.md

   - Note: The URL will need to be updated if you are cloning a forked site
 - To run the app in development mode, run `npm start`

-### Customizing the search site
+### Customizing the Search Site
 First open up `src/App.tsx` in a code editor and update the `apiKey` and the `experienceKey` to match the keys associated with your answers experience configuration.

-Next modify the `const routes` object so that the `verticalKeys` for the pages match the verticalKeys for your search experience.
+Modify the `const routes` object so that the `verticalKeys` for the pages match the verticalKeys for your search experience.
 Feel free to remove any routes which are not needed for your experience.
 If you would like to add a new page, copy one of the existing pages from `src/pages` and modify it to suit your needs.